-Budgeted cost: £ 29000
+Budgeted cost: £37k

-Activity Evidence that supports this approach Challenge number(s) addressed CPD Staff Training via SENDCO To identify barriers to learning for pupils, via a new IEPs system, particularly for those with compound vulnerabilities and to implement strategies to support/remove them.
-EEF Guidance Special Educational Need in Mainstream Schools 5 Taken from School budget Subject leader release time For subject leaders to ensure a well-planned and delivered cuticulum is in place to allow "achievement for all".
-For subject leaders to write and ensure that assessment processes (predominantly quizzes) do not have barriers.
-EEF High Quality Teaching 5 Subject Leader Release Time £11500
+Activity Evidence that supports this approach Challenge number(s) addressed To identify barriers to learning for pupils, via a new IEPs system, particularly for those with compound vulnerabilities and to implement strategies to support/remove them.
+Monitoring and improving.
+EEF Guidance Special Educational Need in Mainstream Schools 5 Subject leader release time For subject leaders to ensure a well-planned and delivered cuticulum is in place to allow "achievement for all".
+EEF High Quality Teaching 5 Fulltime Emotional Support Professional To extend the amount of emotional support by EEF: Working with Parents to support Learning 1,3